DrLivesey-Shura/Prediction-System-Docs/docs/docs.md

 Recommendation systems are widely used today to recommend products to users based on their interests.
 A recommendation system is one of the strongest systems for increasing profits by retaining more users in a very big competition.
-In the previous examples i showed u how to build system Recommendation for multiple type of file (CSV , Json , MongoDB , SalAlchemy) and using different module (TFIDF and KNN) using only one class(wraper) that can fit to all this type of files and modules
+In the previous examples i showed u how to build system Recommendation for multiple type of file (CSV , Json , MongoDB , SqlAlchemy) and using different module (TFIDF and KNN) using only one class(wraper) that can fit to all this type of files and modules

 # The Recommendation system class